Contract exchange and completion when buying a home

 - Check the contract your solicitor will send before signing and returning it.

 During the exchange of contracts, the solicitor or conveyancer will read out the contracts over the phone in a recorded conversation.

 They will make sure the contracts are the same and then post them to each other.
 Once contracts have been exchanged you’re legally bound to buy the property.

 - Check that the solicitor/conveyancer has registered transfer of ownership with the land registry.

 - Tell the freeholder (if it’s a leasehold property) that you are the new owner.

 - If it’s a share of freehold purchase, the solicitor will arrange for a new share certificate to be issued.

 This is the date when you are able to move into your new home.
 The estate agent is likely to hold the keys for you to pick up.

-- Ideally, all the buyers and sellers in the chain complete on the same day, otherwise you may have to wait for the seller to have completed buying their new home before you can move in
+- Ideally, all the buyers and sellers in the chain complete on the same day, otherwise you might have to wait for the seller to have completed buying their new home before you can move in.

 Tips for preparing to move